 New Student Orientation is held on-campus before the start of each semester for all new students.
 It is designed to give an informative and enlightening overview of life at Mid-America.
 Students are introduced to the different departments of the College and their designated functions.
 Important and helpful information is shared during the session.
-Orientation dates and times are included in the acceptance letter.
+Contact the Campus Life office for information concerning dates and times of New Student Orientation.